StevenBlack/vocab/million-dollar-words.md

 ### quiescent
-A nice word for "motionless" or "still."
-If someone isn't talking, he's quiet;
-if he's lying down, he's sleeping or relaxing; if he's sitting motionless on a couch and staring into space, he's quiescent (or catatonic).
-A still lake at dawn is quiescent.
-The coolest use of this word is for the Popsicle, which is quiescently frozen.
+Motionless, or still.

 ### quincunx
-A hard word to say (and even harder to spell).
-It means the arrangement of five objects with one at each corner of a square, and the remaining one in the center.
-Think of the arrangement of a five of hearts on a playing card (or anything else arranged like the five on a playing card).
+The arrangement of five objects with one at each corner of a square, and the remaining one in the center.

 ### quisling